 ordinary people not to sacrifice according to their own whims, lest they should

-acts.
-And so, we read in 17:7: "They shall no more offer their sacrifices
+And so. we read in 17:7: "They shall no more offer their sacrifices to

 here is “s'eerim”, being the word that we have just encountered in the previous

 chapter for “male goats”.
 Goat worship prevailed in

 Mot is made up of four sections.
 Aside from the part which leads up to Yom haKippurim,

 and the section regarding the right place for the offerings (most of chapter